HaooolinYe/Pandemic-Visualizer/README.md

 <!-- Working on...-->
 ## Working on...
-This program hasn't had any graphic result.
-Goal is to use matplotlib and python to graph the actually statistics.
+This program hasn't yet had any graphical interface.
+Such capability could be added using matplotlib and python to graph out the actually statistics.